-- Your levy invoices are predictable as we calculate them by using the level of cover you nominated and agreed with us.
+- your levy invoices are predictable as we calculate them by using the cover amount agreed with us.
 So, no surprises at invoice time

-- Like our standard cover, the injury that leads to time off work doesn’t have to be work-related.
-CoverPlus Extra covers injuries that happen anywhere, eg at home, on the road, during sports, etc
+- like our standard cover, the injury that leads to time off work doesn’t have to be work-related.
+CPX covers injuries that happen anywhere, eg at home, on the road, during sports, etc

-To find out if this is the best option for you, you can calculate your levies:
+To find out if CPX is the best option for you, you can calculate your levies:

 Choosing a level of cover for CoverPlus Extra

 You can apply for cover for any amount of income between $29,453 and $104,729.
-We’ll work together to determine your cover amount.
+Certain amounts may require approval.